MariaLeyno/java_tasks/README.md

 3. Update existing items.
 4. Delete existing items.

-To speed up filtration the items catalog has in-memory indexes.
-The last requests are stored at the in-memory cache.

-Between the application runs items catalog and accounts data are stored into files.
+All entity objects are stored at PostreSQL database.
+Table indexes provide fast access to entities.
+Liquibase manages data migration and table structure at the database.

 Users may close the application just to type 'exit' at the console.

 Known issues:
 1. User authentication is supported, developing of user authorization is in progress.
 2. User passwords should be hashed for storing and hidden for printing.
-3. Jar-application doesn't support data storing between the application runs.
-4. The system just has expansion points for showing audit and other system information.
+3. The system just has expansion points for showing audit and other system information.